CCSDSPy/ccsdspy/docs/spac-kit/index.rst

 SPaC-Kit
 ********

-**SPaC-Kit** is collection of Python tools for working with **CCSDS Space Packets**.
+**SPaC-Kit** is a collection of Python tools for working with **CCSDS Space Packets**.
-It supports mission or instrument-specific CCSDS packet structures via **plugin** packages built on the CCSDSPy library and developed following the `github template repository <https://github.com/CCSDSPy/spac-kit-plugin-template>`_ .
+It supports mission or instrument-specific CCSDS packet structures via **plugin** packages built on the CCSDSPy library.
+Plugins should follow the `SPaC-Kit plugin template <https://github.com/CCSDSPy/spac-kit-plugin-template>`_.

 Overview
 ========